DSE VA Workbook Design Guide

 Questions to ask yourself

-• Is this a fresh board for artwork 2—not only leftovers from artwork 1?
+• What gaps do I still need to collect—is this board fresh for artwork 2, not only leftovers from artwork 1?

 Example: media and techniques experiments leading to decision, part 1 Example: experimentation and notes, part 2 Example: final media decision, part 3 Example: media and techniques, part 4